Wooden Dummy Training Videos

-When you hunger for going deeper in you Martial Arts training, you want your sessions to be the most fight-alike possible.
-Sparring is indeed the best way to improve aspects like focus, adaptability, technique efficiency and courage, but there is a way, the best way in my opinion, to prepare your body to get rid of that annoying thought you might have when facing your opponent -should it be in a ring or in real life-:
+When you want to get to the bottom of your Martial Arts training, you also want your sessions to be the most fight-alike possible.
+Sparring is indeed the best way to improve aspects like focus, adaptability, technique efficiency and courage, but there is a way, the best way in my opinion, to help your body to get rid of that annoying thought everyone has when facing the opponent -should he be in a ring or in real life-:

 The Wooden Dummy (Chinese 木人樁, pinyin “Mu ren zhuang”) literally means “a piece of log looking like a human” and its purpose in life is to serve you.
 As tough as you want to go.